Prelude—A Villanelle against the Villain

 New Britomart that I cause to appear

-Will likely flop before she draws her spear.
+Will likely flop before she shakes her spear.

 It’s possible that for the Kali Yuga